BAFTSS 6th Annual Conference 2018

 - Professor Susan Hayward, a true path-breaker in the discipline of film studies, responsible for pioneering work on the study of national cinemas, stars and the representation of gender and sexualities in film which greatly influenced future generations of scholars.

-The provisional programme for the conference is available here:
+The final programme for the conference is now available: Conference Schedule & Programme.

 For any enquiries regarding the conference, please contact firstname.lastname@example.org .